Benjamin Waterhouse Hawkins: United States

 In 1868, he traveled to the United States to deliver a series of lectures.
 Working with the scientist Joseph Leidy, Hawkins designed and cast an almost complete skeleton of Hadrosaurus foulkii which was then displayed at the Academy of Natural Sciences in Philadelphia.
 Supported on an iron framework in a lifelike pose, this was the world's first mounted dinosaur skeleton.

 Hawkins was later commissioned to produce models for New York City's Central Park museum similar to these he had created in Sydenham.
 He established a studio on the original site of the American Museum of Natural History in Manhattan, and planned to create a Paleozoic Museum.
-During his ten years in America (1868-1878), Hawkins designed exhibit halls for the Smithsonian Institution in Washington, D.C., and began to create an enormous paleontological museum for New York City.
+During his ten years in America (1868–1878), Hawkins designed exhibit halls for the Smithsonian Institution in Washington, D.C., and began to create an enormous paleontological museum for New York City.
 The museum was to have been in Central Park.
-His work was all destroyed in 1871 by "Boss" Tweed, a corrupt politician, who wasn't adequately compensated for his patronage.
+His work was all destroyed in 1871 by Henry Hilton, the corrupt and bizarre-acting Treasurer and VP of Central Park, but was for many decades thought to have been the work of Hilton's employer, William "Boss" Tweed, a corrupt politician who wasn't adequately compensated for his patronage.
+However, Tweed himself was fighting scandals regarding his corrupt dealings at the time, and was later proved innocent of the destruction of Hawkins' models in 2023, when the real culprit was revealed through reexamination of historical records and annual reports and minutes.
+Hilton's motivations towards the vandalism are largely unknown, but may have been personal, with Hilton being purported to have told Hawkins that he "should not bother with "dead animals", as there was enough to do among the living", and that Hilton had little understanding or appreciation for art or nature, with several instances being recorded of him whitewashing priceless relics, statues and artifacts in bizarre acts of vandalism.
+Furthermore, Hilton had been placed in charge of establishing the American Museum of Natural History, and it is possible he wanted to eliminate the planned Paleozoic Museum, which he saw as competition.

-Following the tragic loss of his studio through destruction of all of his dinosaur models at the hands of Tweed's vandals, he returned to England in 1874, but almost immediately returned, doing dinosaur reconstructions at Princeton University (then called the College of New Jersey) in Princeton, New Jersey (where he also created paintings of dinosaurs).
+Following the tragic loss of his studio through destruction of all of his dinosaur models at the hands of Hilton's vandals, he returned to England in 1874, but almost immediately returned, doing dinosaur reconstructions at Princeton University (then called the College of New Jersey) in Princeton, New Jersey (where he also created paintings of dinosaurs).
 These paintings remain in the collection of the Princeton University Art Museum.
 Hawkins also worked at the Centennial Exhibition of 1876 in Philadelphia.
 He again returned to Britain in 1878.